-Your vehicle is equipped with seat belts for all seats and emergency tensioning retractors for front seats.
+Your vehicle is equipped with seat belt and emergency tensioning retractors for front seats.
 The tensioning retractors are located in each belt's inertia reel and become operationally ready with the key in steering lock position "1" or "2".

 Warning system: